Nairo Quintana: controversial former coach affirms that he will not return to elite cycling

 The penalty did not disqualify Nairo from running.
 However, the rider turned to CAS to try to get the UCI points he earned on that Tour back, to no avail.

 “I have not robbed anyone, I have not killed anyone.
-We were in the nationals, I wanted to win, I came from a virus but I’m going with everything, in the fight, I wanted to make people enjoy but I wanted to enjoy myself, it was a very nice podium, with riders who fight overall in Europe and that gives me peace of mind I’m at a good level.
+We were in the nationals, I wanted to win, I came from a virus, but I’m going with everything, in the fight, I wanted to make people enjoy but I wanted to enjoy myself, it was a very nice podium, with riders who fight generals in Europe and that gives me Don’t worry, I’m on a good level.
 We continue forward, thinking of having a number for important races and the day it is achieved will be a great joy, not only for Nairo, but for Colombia,” Nairo told ESPN at the end of March.

 “I’ve been talking to different people, having different talks, and right now any team can hire me without a problem.
 Some teams are full and that makes it very difficult,” Nairo said then about his future.